vk-cs/docs-public/docs/en/main/manage/tools-for-using-services/terraform/use-cases/iaas/create/create.md

 ### Apply changes

-To apply the changes, add the `network.tf` and `instance.tf` files to your working directory and run the following commands:
+To apply the changes, add the `network.tf` and `main.tf` files to your working directory and run the following commands:

 ```bash
 terraform init